YBIGTA/26th-summer-NotebookLocal/README.md

 # NotebookLocal - Intelligent Vault Assistant

 A **context-aware AI assistant** for Obsidian vaults that understands your notes and responds naturally.
-Think "Claude Code for your knowledge vault" - no commands needed, just ask naturally with intelligent @mentions.
+Built with a **service-oriented architecture** combining FastAPI intelligence backend with Obsidian plugin frontend, featuring real-time document processing and natural language interaction.

+**Core Philosophy**: Transform knowledge work from command-driven to conversation-driven through intelligent document understanding and natural language processing.

 ## 🧠 Philosophy: Context-Aware Intelligence